ExpressLRS/Docs/docs/quick-start/transmitters/updating.md

     Also, make sure you have an internal ELRS module on your Radio.
 The following steps only apply to handsets with ExpressLRS-specific internal modules.
 There are stickers marked with "ELRS" attached to your radio packaging or boxes, as well as on the JR module bays indicating the type of internal rf module the radio has.

     The current Model on the radio should be using the [Internal ExpressLRS Module](../transmitters/tx-prep.md#rf-protocol).
-Ttest this by loading the ExpressLRS Lua Script from the Tools Menu.
+Test this by loading the ExpressLRS Lua Script from the Tools Menu.

     <figure markdown>
     ![Lua Running]
     </figure>

-    There's one more setting you want to make sure is set properly before proceedingg.
+    There's one more setting you want to make sure is set properly before proceeding.

     1. Press the ++"SYS"++ Key on the Radio.
-        - Radios without a dedicated ++"SYS"++ Key will need to long-press the ++context-menu++ Key to access the System Menu.
+        - Radios without a dedicated ++"SYS"++ Key must long-press the ++context-menu++ Key to access the System Menu.
         - Consult your Radio User's Manual on how to get to the System Menu.
     2. Press the ++"PAGE"++ Key until you reach the Hardware Page.
     3. Scroll down until you see the Serial Ports settings.